LaunchCode-Education-Archived/gis-devops-OLD/week08/project/README.md

 Exit `psql`.

+### Change Tomcat Port

 Now, configure your `zika-cdc-dashboard` app so it can connect to the PostGIS datbase.
 This requires editing the environment variables in the `Application` run configuration.
 The only edit you should need to make is to set the `APP_DB_NAME` to `gis` (see the Warning above).

 Before we can run our Spring app, we need to configure it to run on a port other than 8080.
 Recall that we set up the GeoServer container to bind to port 8080 on our localhost, so the default for Spring (which is also 8080) will not work.
-We can easily adjust the port that Spring will run on by adding `server.port=8000` to `application.properties`.
+We can easily adjust the port that Spring will run on by adding `server.port=9090` to `application.properties`.

 <aside class="aside-note" markdown="1">
-You may also need to change the port referenced in `script.js`. `url: 'http://localhost:8000/api/es/report/?date=2016-03-05'`.
+You may also need to change the port referenced in `script.js`. `url: 'http://localhost:9090/api/es/report/?date=2016-03-05'`.
 Another solution for this is to use a relative path `url: '/api/es/report/?date=2016-03-05'`
 </aside>